manojnaidu619/Whatsupp-SSH/readme.md

 ```
 * Now, copy the same TWILIO_URL that was added to `bash.bashrc` file.

-> Remember that we had one last thing to be added to *Twilio sandbox configuration*...
+> Remember that we had one last thing to add to *Twilio sandbox configuration*...
 It's time to do that.

 head to *twilio console -> programmable SMS -> Whatsapp -> Sandbox*